nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 ### **`flyTo(options)`**

-Changes any combination of center, zoom, bearing, and pitch, animating the transition along a curve that evokes flight.
+Changes any combination of `center`, `zoom`, `bearing`, and `pitch`, animating the transition along a curve that evokes flight.
 The animation seamlessly incorporates zooming and panning to help the user maintain her bearings even after traversing a great distance.

 Note: The animation will be skipped, and this will behave equivalently to `jumpTo` if the user has the `reduced motion` accessibility feature enabled in their operating system, unless `options` includes `essential: true`.

 #### Parameters

 **`options`** ([`Object`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)) Options describing the destination and animation of the transition.
-Accepts [`CameraOptions`](https://docs.mapbox.com/mapbox-gl-js/api/properties/#cameraoptions), [`AnimationOptions`](https://docs.mapbox.com/mapbox-gl-js/api/properties/#animationoptions), and the following additional options.
+Accepts [CameraOptions](https://docs.mapbox.com/mapbox-gl-js/api/properties/#cameraoptions), [AnimationOptions](https://docs.mapbox.com/mapbox-gl-js/api/properties/#animationoptions), and the following additional options.

 Name | Description
 :-- | :--
 **`options.curve`**<br>[`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)<br>default: `1.42` | The zooming "curve" that will occur along the flight path.
-A high value maximizes zooming for an exaggerated animation, while a low value minimizes zooming for an effect closer to [`Map#easeTo`](./map.md#easeto-options).
+A high value maximizes zooming for an exaggerated animation, while a low value minimizes zooming for an effect closer to [Map#easeTo](./map.md#easeto-options).
 1.42 is the average value selected by participants in the user study discussed in [van Wijk (2003)](https://www.win.tue.nl/~vanwijk/zoompan.pdf).
 A value of `Math.pow(6, 0.25)` would be equivalent to the root mean squared average velocity.
 A value of 1 would produce a circular motion.
 **`options.minZoom`**<br>[`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) | The zero-based zoom level at the peak of the flight path.
 If `options.curve` is specified, this option is ignored.
 **`options.speed`**<br>[`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)<br>default: `1.2` | The average speed of the animation defined in relation to `options.curve`.
 A speed of 1.2 means that the map appears to move along the flight path by 1.2 times `options.curve` screenfuls every second.
 A *screenful* is the map's visible span.
 It does not correspond to a fixed physical distance, but varies by zoom level.
 **`options.screenSpeed`**<br>[`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) | The average speed of the animation measured in screenfuls per second, assuming a linear timing curve.
 If `options.speed` is specified, this option is ignored.